 Save your class syllabus and all your written work and exams so that you can submit evidence of the level of work your concurrent enrollment course required.
 Clearly indicate on the college application forms that you have taken course work at another university.
 Include an official Baker College transcript as part of your application.
 Should a college have questions about the concurrent enrollment course you have taken, present a portfolio of assignments and examinations to the college with the request that the portfolio be evaluated on an individual basis.
+When making a plan for transferring your concurrent enrollment credits, please visit www.mitransfer.org.
+It's a great tool to see course equivalencies for your Baker Concurrent Enrollment courses at other participating colleges/universities in Michigan.

-If transfer of credit is denied simply because the course was taken as a part of the concurrent enrollment program, contact your Running Start Coordinator or Outreach Liaison for assistance.
+If transfer of credit is denied simply because the course was taken as a part of the concurrent enrollment program, contact runningstart@baker.edu.